Can crying make you sick? Find Out Grief’s Surprising Effects on Your Health!

 You might even be prescribed antibiotics to treat infections, as the immune system is another casualty of toxicity.

 If you’ve also suffered from drug-induced side effects, I bet you’ve felt betrayed, angry, and violated.
-That’s a predictable response because something very special has been stolen from you: your health and your future.
+That’s a predictable response because something cherished has been stolen from you: your health, future, dreams and aspirations.
+Perhaps even your relationships, too.

 Dealing with grief is an emotional rollercoaster ride.
-You’re not only subject to the disbelief, anger, sorrow, and fear that the 5 stages of grief chronic illness models talk about.
+You’re not only subject to the denial, anger, bargaining, depression, and acceptance that the 5 stages of grief chronic illness models talk about.
+Of course, you could also argue that the following symptoms fit into the depression stage of the 5 stages of grief chronic illness model.
 There’s also:

 • guilt,